Ontario Housing Market Update: Waterloo Region, Halton Region & Peel Region

 Waterloo Region, Cambridge* $671,000 -6.6%

 *Sales and inventory figures aren't broken out by sub-area in Cornerstone's public release, only benchmark pricing is available for Kitchener-Waterloo and Cambridge individually.
+See the Waterloo Region section above for house/townhouse/condo-level detail from an independent MLS data pull.

 What This Means If You're Buying or Selling